Simon Pepper

+Early life

+Pepper was born in Worthing, West Sussex.
+He was educated at Radley College in Oxfordshire and studied zoology at the University of Aberdeen.
+After working for the Food and Agriculture Organization of the United Nations in Chad, he returned to the United Kingdom in 1973 to study for a master's degree at University College London.

+Career

 Pepper was a board member of the Deer and Forestry Commissions in Scotland, as well as acting as an advisor to Scottish Ministers on Sustainable Development as a member of the Cabinet Sub-Committee on Sustainable Scotland.

 He was awarded the OBE in the Millennium Honours List for his services to Sustainable Development, having served as a member of the Secretary of State's Advisory Group on Sustainable Development from 1994 to 1998.
 Before joining WWF, Simon Pepper ran his own business in Scotland, providing holiday courses about cultural and natural heritage.

-In 1971 he worked for one year as United Nations Volunteer for the Food and Agriculture Organization in Chad.
+In 2005, Pepper saw off competition from Gordon Ramsay to be elected by students as the Rector of the University of St Andrews.

 In 2011, Simon Pepper was appointed a member of the Heritage Lottery Fund's Committee for Scotland.

+Personal life

 Simon Pepper died suddenly on 18 September 2018.